CGLIFE7/KronosDocs/docs/docs/tutorial/interfaceandmenus.md

 ## Menu Tutorial

 Hold down 'W' (main menu key) to start.

 From here, you have three options.

-1 Release W(tapping W gives the same result).
+1. Release W (tapping W gives the same result).
 This pops up the main menu.

-2 Move your mouse(While holding W still).
+2. Move your mouse (While holding W still).
 This pops up the main pie menu.

->- With some practise you can press W, fling your mouse in the direction of the tool you want and release w very quickly.
+   > - With some practice you can press W, fling your mouse in the direction of the tool you want and release W very quickly.
 See the gif.

-3 Press any hotkey from the text menu on the left to trigger the matching tool.
+3. Press any hotkey from the text menu on the left to trigger the matching tool.

->- By default these keys are :
+   > - By default these keys are:

-    *D
+       - D

-    *A
+       - A

-    *SPACE
+       - SPACE

-    *SHIFT
+       - SHIFT

-    *RIGHTMOUSE
+       - RIGHTMOUSE

-    *LEFTMOUSE
+       - LEFTMOUSE

-    *MIDDLEMOUSE
+       - MIDDLEMOUSE

->- In similar fashion to the pie menu, you can very quickly press w and another key and release immediately after.
+   > - In similar fashion to the pie menu, you can very quickly press W and another key and release immediately after.

 ## Help Shortcuts